 Play it by ear.
 If you have questions, let us know and we'll make an official decision.

-The digital releases should use the 200x300 "apps00000.jpeg" image found on the Xbox.com store page for the game.
+The digital releases should use the 1440x2160 "apps00000.jpeg" image found on the Xbox.com search page.
+Just right click one of these box arts and open in a new tab to see the full resolution version.

-The digital releases should use the 319x305 .png image found on the eShop.
+The digital releases should use the 1920x1080 .jpg image found at the top of the game's the eShop page.

 For older consoles and handhelds, follow the general rules above.
 For example, use the highest resolution image possible for retail box art.
 Avoid using photographs of a box whenever possible.
 If it's a platform that offers digital releases, use the official store's images as described above.